sballan/dex-rails-api/README.md

 ## How?
 Using Ruby, a beautiful language that should never be used in systems that need to be fast and efficient.
 Also uses Rails, which similarly should never be used for anything like this.
 A standard web-app architecture is used: Postgres database, Redis cache, S3 object storage, React front end.

+Shoestring budget as a design choice:  the whole thing can run on Heroku free dynos, using a persistence layer that costs about $15/month.

 ## Why?
 Because building a competitive search engine is impossible anyhow.
 By building this in Ruby and Rails, the engine can both be understood by a student learning about web search, and be interesting enough to actually get worked on as a side project.